Satya7727/Scriptly/README.md

-# My first project using front-end project using bootstrap which is an blogging   website.
+# My frontend project using bootstrap which is an blogging  website.